 Instead Gilbert was forced to use his normal red team shorts and arm warmers, which look, frankly, pretty bad alongside the rainbow bands.
 However, a few points are clawed back through the subtle rainbow detailing on the BMC bike.

-Thankfully, the black shorts emerged in 2016 with Tinkoff’s new kit, leading to a pretty stylish looking Sagan for the remainder of 2016.
-We can only hope he gets the same treatment with Bora-Handgrohe as he starts his second stint as world champion with his new team in 2017.
+Thankfully, the black shorts emerged in 2016 with Tinkoff's new kit, leading to a pretty stylish looking Sagan for the remainder of 2016.
+He kept the black shorts with a move to Bora-Hansgrohe for the 2017 season and now looks very reluctant to give up the rainbow bands.

 Thank you for reading 5 articles this month* Join now for unlimited access